Last updated: August 3, 2017

 Use of Other Materials from CSPS Not Provided on this website

-Full pages from The Christian Science Journal, Christian Science Sentinel and The Herald of Christian Science may be used in video displays if not listed (in pre-2013 issues) as off-limits in the “Reprint and Promotional Information” printed in each issue (page 27 in Sentinel or page 2/3 in Journal, location varies in different Heralds).
-While these may only be used as uncut full pages, it is permitted to use a brief text-only pull-out quote presented in proximity to the page of the magazine from which the quote is taken.
-For video context, a zoom-in treatment would be appropriate.
+Generally, full pages from The Christian Science Journal, the Christian Science Sentinel and The Herald of Christian Science may be used in electronic displays.
+However, please be sure to check the “Reprint and Promotional Information” printed in each issue, as certain images and other material, especially in past decades, may be unavailable for such uses (currently, this information is located on page 22 in the Sentinel or page 128 in the Journal, and page 36 of the Herald).
+While these may only be used as uncut full pages, it is permitted to use a brief text-only quote presented in proximity to the full page from which the quote is taken.
+For electronic display context, a zoom-in treatment would be appropriate.
 Be sure to give proper attributions and do not separate quotes from the context of the underlying article.
-In no event should an article be presented over several pages (unless it was published that way in the magazine), or used with images with which it was not published in the magazines.
-See below regarding use of images.
+Articles should never be displayed with images that were not part of the original publication in the magazines.
+See below for more information regarding use of images.
+However, we generally recommend using full text articles from Christian Science JSH-Online rather than copying from magazines.

-Please try to keep any date-sensitive materials relatively current in your video displays (and Reading Room windows).
+Please try to keep any date-sensitive materials relatively current in your electronic displays (and Reading Room windows).

 Use of Testimonies

 No partial pages from magazines may be used without express permission; this includes testimonies.
-Please be alert that some testimonies may involve sensitive subjects that may not be appropriate for public display.
+Please be alert that some testimonies involve sensitive subjects that may not be appropriate for public display.
 Please keep in mind your audience which may include viewers of all ages and backgrounds.
-Think twice, and if you would not want a testimony to be displayed on the street with your name attached to it, then it would be best not to display it at all.
+A good test of whether to display a testimony is to ask if you would want your name attached to it while shared in a public space.

 Use of Images from Christian Science Magazines